iotalambda/iotalambda.github.io/posts/20231103-Deep-dive-to-Azure-Functions-with-golang.md

 It's all quite clear.
 The `name` property seems a bit suspicious, but I suppose it's just a name for an individual schedule (could be e.g. "hourly"), and not something that affects the control flow that much.

 Next the `host.json` file.
-Our golang web server implementation will be an executable, so the `customHandler` section should be configured as follows:
+Our Go web server implementation will be an executable, so the `customHandler` section should be configured as follows:

 ```json
 {